xxoolm/LuaNode/README.md

 ======================================
 ## HOW TO BUILD:

+Requirements:

+The following tools are required when we build in Linux.

+* GNU autoconf, libtool, libtool-bin
+* GNU flex, bison, gawk,
+* libexpat1-dev

 Windows:

 * We utilize VirtualBox (VB) with Ubuntu installed as build environment.
 If your OS is Linux, you can also setup the build environment according the following steps: